 If we could live full time in that place of rest, where there is perfect peace and joy and trust and provision, and just rest in God’s arms of love and let Him carry us, then there is no burnout.

+We feel the burnout physically, but it starts somewhere else.
 It starts with stress.
 What is stress?
 It’s our response to pressure.

-That stress is literally trying to kill your body.
+That stress is trying to kill your body.
 A little stress can get you motivated and moving, but it’s not a sustainable force of productivity.
 It ends with a crash.